 The idea that fruits and vegetables can grow with water, light and nutrients (without soil)

-is the basis of hydroponic: one of the innovative system of making the building self-sustaining.
+is the basis of hydroponic: one of the innovative systems of making the building self-sustaining.
 There have been other numerous advantages of this system as well.
-A reduction is seen in street level concentrations, up to 40 per cent for NO2 and upto 60 per cent for particulate matter.
+A reduction is seen in street-level concentrations, up to 40 per cent for NO2 and up to 60 per cent for particulate matter.
 These also potentially contribute to an increase in biodiversity in urban areas by providing a habitat for insects and birds.
-The most important aspect is their “Rejuvenating Effect” on the living creatures around, as they contribute in softening of the urban landscape; allowing buildings to seem more ‘natural’ and pleasing to the occupants and visitors.
+The most important aspect is their “Rejuvenating Effect” on the living creatures around, as they contribute to the softening of the urban landscape; allowing buildings to seem more ‘natural’ and pleasing to the occupants and visitors.

 Element 2: Agni (Fire)

 Façades Generating Power – Building Integrated Photovoltaics (BIPV)